So can I take sand on a plane? And how do you get sand through customs?

 There are no limits to the amount of sand you can take on domestic flights.

-Taking sand from other countries on your international flight may not sound as easy as you thought, and it is against most countries law, so make sure to see if the country you are visiting has some rules considering the amount of sand you are allowed to take before even attempt to bring it to the airport.
+Taking sand from other countries on an international flight may not sound as easy as you thought, and it is against most countries’ laws, so make sure to check if the country you are visiting has rules regarding the amount of sand you are allowed to take.

-For example, taking sand and pebbles from public beaches in the UK is not allowed, so you can’t bring sand from the UK.
+For example, taking sand and pebbles from public beaches in the UK is not allowed, so you cannot bring sand from the UK.

 Obviously it’s about the theft of sand and because the world is running out of sand, which is the most universally-used natural resource, most countries want to keep their natural resources protected.

-So it is better to refer to your country’s rules if you want to bring some souvenirs.
+So it is better to refer to the rules of the country you are visiting if you want to bring some souvenirs.

 Summary: